Let’s get real. There are a lot of Christians out there. There are also a lot of assholes out there. You get some crossover between those two groups.

 Christians are supposed to love others, even our enemies.
 Do you really think we’re supposed to run around, wounding the people we love, and then justifying it with crap like, “Well, they had it coming because they haven’t read the same books I’ve read.”
 You really think that’s what Jesus had in mind?
 For his followers to deliver zingy, little put-downs?

-Sometimes we like to justify our assholery because we know our shit.
-And we’re tired of dealing with all the theologically stunted simpletons out there who just can’t wrap their minds around this theologian that we so brilliantly “get” better than anyone else over the past 100 years.
+Sometimes we like to justify our assholery because we really know our stuff.
+We’re tired of dealing with all the theologically stunted simpletons out there who just can’t wrap their minds around this theologian we so brilliantly “get” better than anyone else has over the past 100 years.

 If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.
 And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
 If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing. – 1 Corinthians 13:1-3

 Fine, fine.
-That’s all nice to say and everything, but people need to hear the truth.
+That’s all nice to say we shouldn’t be jerks and everything, but people need to hear the truth.

 Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love. – Ephesians 4:15-16

 Now, I’m not saying you forfeit your salvation every time you slip up and act like an asshole.
-Most people have their off days, and hell, even saints will punch a heretic or two sometimes.
+Most people have their off days, and hell, even saints will punch a heretic sometimes.
 What I’m saying is there’s more than an intellectual side to Christianity.
 (Shocking, right?)
 You can’t just know the right things.
 There’s a spiritual side as well, and both sides are important.
-And we know if our spiritual side is healthy by judging our actions against the fruits of the spirit.
-If we aren’t exhibiting these fruits, we aren’t “right”.
+We know if our spiritual side is healthy by judging our actions against the fruits of the spirit.
+If we aren’t exhibiting these fruits, we aren’t “right” even when we’re “technically correct.”

 And when we aren’t right, maybe we ought to shut up until we are.